Clutter family murders: Murders

 A short time later, Hickock returned to the basement, disappointed and angry at finding no safe.
 The pair had already planned to leave no witnesses, and they briefly debated what to do.
-Finally, Smith—known to occasionally be unstable, and prone to fits of rage—slit Herb Clutter's throat, then shot him in the head.
+Finally, Smith—known to occasionally be unstable, and prone to fits of rage—slit Herb Clutter's throat, then shot him in the head with the shotgun.
 Moments later, Smith and Hickock reentered the playroom, where Smith shot Kenyon to death.
 They headed upstairs, then to the second floor, where they entered Nancy's room and shot her to death.
 Lastly they shot Bonnie Clutter in the side of her head.
 Each of the four victims had been killed by a single shotgun blast to the head, though Herb's throat was cut as well, and the killers retrieved each spent shell.
 Recounting later the sequence of the night's events, Smith claimed that he had stopped Hickock from raping Nancy.

 Having killed all four members of the family, Hickock and Smith fled the crime scene, taking with them a Zenith portable radio belonging to Kenyon Clutter, a pair of binoculars belonging to Herb Clutter and less than $50 in cash presumed to have been left over from a $60 check Herb Clutter had cashed the day before.
 It was generally known in the area that Herb preferred paying by check, and he seldom carried on his person or kept in the house significant amounts of cash.
 His billfold and several items were found scattered about in his first-floor bedroom, but no cash was found there.

 Smith later claimed in his oral confession that Hickock had murdered Nancy and Bonnie.
 When asked to sign his confession, however, Smith refused.
 According to Capote's In Cold Blood, Smith wanted to accept responsibility for all four killings because, he said, he felt "sorry for Dick's mother".
 Smith added, "She's a real sweet person".
 Hickock always maintained that Smith had murdered all four victims.